siqirua/tp/docs/UserGuide.md

 Format: `editScore INDEX [m/SCORE] [x/comment]`

 * if the mark is being edited, the new mark should be more than 0 and not exceed the associated component's maximum marks.
+* if no parameters except index are passed in, the score will remain unchanged.

 Examples: `editScore 7 m/57` assigns a mark of 57 for the seventh student score in the Student Scores list.